 We took measurements of each product in-house at BabyGearLab, instead of relying on manufacturer specs.
 Doing this ensures that we compare all of the products equally using the same scale and the same measuring methods.
-We weighed the products fully assembled with all the included accessories and measured with the same device by the same tester.
+We weighed the products fully assembled with all the included accessories and measured them with the same device by the same tester.
 We compared the results to one another to determine scores.
 The smaller and lighter products earned better scores.

 Testing Ease of Use

 We tested and compared the features and convenience items of each product.
 Products received more points for large, easy-to-use sun shades, peek-a-boo windows with covers, useful cup holders, large storage bins with easy access, harnesses that are easy to adjust, adjustable leg rests, and reclining seatbacks.

 Most of the double umbrella strollers didn't offer much, while a few had bells and whistles.
 Each product was assessed side-by-side.
 We considered who had the best storage, the largest canopies, the most convenient storage, and which bins were impossible to access, thanks to stabilizing crossbars.
 We ranked products against each other to compare what each has to offer.
 Specifics like how deep the recline is and whether or not there was an adjustable leg rest helped us differentiate between products.